groenator/iptvboss-docker/docs/cronitor.md

 Applies to all six image variants ([VNC stable](vnc-stable.md), [VNC beta](vnc-beta.md), [Headless stable](headless-stable.md), [Headless beta](headless-beta.md), [Xpra stable](xpra-stable.md), [Xpra beta](xpra-beta.md)).

+Important:

+- This integration only monitors the container-managed cron job configured with `CRON_SCHEDULE`.
+- If you use IPTVBoss internal scheduling instead, Cronitor will not see or monitor those runs.

 Prerequisites:

 - A Cronitor account.
 Sign up at [Cronitor.io](https://cronitor.io).
 - A Cronitor API key.

-To enable Cronitor monitoring, set the `CRONITOR_API_KEY` environment variable to your Cronitor API key.
-Set the `CRONITOR_SCHEDULE_NAME` environment variable to a custom name for your Cronitor job.
+To enable Cronitor monitoring, set the `CRONITOR_API_KEY` environment variable to your Cronitor API key, set `CRONITOR_SCHEDULE_NAME` to a custom name, and set `CRON_SCHEDULE` for the container cron job.

 Run it using docker-compose: